dsw7/WorkflowTemplate/README.md

 In this repository, I provide a template approximating my day-to-day workflow, including which frameworks I commonly use.

 ## The dummy program
-In this template, I have provided a basic command line program, `foobar`, which computes:
+In this template, I have provided a basic command line program, `foobar`, which computes the antiderivative:
 <p align="center">
   <img src="https://latex.codecogs.com/svg.latex?f^{(-n)}(x);\&space;\forall&space;n\in&space;\{1,...,5\}">
 </p>